-As part of the 20th-anniversary celebration for Safe Kids™ Upstate, led by GHS Children’s Hospital, a special safety-themed exhibit—Buddy’s Safety Town—opened at The Children’s Museum of the Upstate.
+As part of the 20th-anniversary celebration for Safe Kids™ Upstate, led by Prisma Health Children’s Hospital, a special safety-themed exhibit—Buddy’s Safety Town—opened at The Children’s Museum of the Upstate.
 This interactive exhibit, featuring Buddy the Bear, helps children and their families learn to stay safe at home, at school, on the water, in cars and on bikes.

 Children can participate in activities such as putting on the protective clothing that firefighters wear, practicing calling 9-1-1 in an emergency and donning the correct type of life jacket.